aarong/feedme-spec/README.md

 ##### Prepend

-A `Prepend` delta adds a specified string to the beginning of an existing string.
+A `Prepend` delta concatenates a specified string to the beginning of an existing string.

 JSON Schema: [feed-delta-prepend](schemas/feed-delta-prepend.json)